Athanasius/fd-api/docs/FrontierDevelopments-oAuth2-notes.md

 The tokens you get back from the Authorization Server are JSON Web Tokens (JWT).
 They are not simply a key to use but also contain information themselves.
-The /decode and /me endpoints on Frontier's Authorization Server simply decode this information and pass it back to you.
+The /decode and /me endpoints on Frontier's Authorization Server decode this information and pass it back to you.

 Thus after a User revokes your Client's access it is unsurprising that you can still use the /decode and /me endpoints with your Access Token.